geopm/geopm/service/docs/source/overview.rst

    generating a unique report file per host node over which the non-MPI application processes are launched.

+In addition to generating a report in YAML format, the example below showcases two optional features of the GEOPM Runtime:

+1. **CSV Trace File**: By setting the ``GEOPM_TRACE`` environment variable, you can generate a trace file in CSV format.
+2. **Sampling Period Adjustment**: The ``GEOPM_PERIOD`` environment variable allows you to modify the controller's sampling period.
+For instance, setting it to 200 milliseconds, up from the default 5 milliseconds, results in approximately 50 rows of samples in the trace file (calculated as five samples per second over ten seconds).
-Beyond generating a report YAML file, we also show three of the optional GEOPM Runtime features.
-The first is creating a CSV trace file using the ``GEOPM_TRACE`` environment variable.
-Additionally, by using the ``GEOPM_PERIOD`` environment variable we increase the sampling period of the controller to 200 milliseconds (default value is 5 milliseconds).
-By using the third optional ``GEOPM_PROGRAM_FILTER`` variable, we can explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.
+3. **Specify Invocation Name**: The optional ``GEOPM_PROGRAM_FILTER`` environment variable allows you to explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.

 These three options together will inform the GEOPM runtime controller (``geopmctl``) to profile the ``sleep`` utility and generate a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
-The ``awk`` command in the example selects the columns measuring time since application start from column 1, CPU energy from column 6, and CPU power from column 8.
+In the provided example, the ``awk`` command extracts specific columns: time since application start (column 1), CPU energy (column 6), and CPU power (column 8).

 .. code-block:: bash